Kaioru/Duey/README.md

 # Duey
-A minimal read-only implementation of the [NX PKG4.1 format](http://nxformat.github.io/) specification on .NET Standard 2.0
+A minimal read-only implementation of the [NX PKG4.1 format](http://nxformat.github.io/) and PKG1.0 file specification on .NET Standard 2.1

 ## 🤔 Why?
 * Duey works on runtimes targeting or supporting .NET Standard!